helidon-io/helidon/docs/modules/security/providers.md

 startup if the attempt timeout is not positive or exceeds the overall retry timeout.

+If `allow-unsigned` is explicitly enabled, a token using the `none` algorithm without a key ID does not require or trigger loading of verification JWKs.
+Signed tokens still require matching verification keys.
+Enabling unsigned tokens is dangerous and should be limited to environments where untrusted parties cannot supply JWTs.

 For outbound, we support either token propagation (e.g. the token from request is propagated further) or support for generating a brand-new token based on configuration of this provider.